akasaam/akasaam/README.md

 # Hello, World! 👋
 I'm a web developer who loves to get my hands dirty with HTML, CSS, and JavaScript.
-I've also dabbled in Kotlin for some app development. 🚀
+I've also dabbled in Kotlin for some app development. 🚀 💻

-I'm always on the lookout for new tech to learn.
-When I'm not managing things or making tech decisions, you'll find me exploring new coding concepts. 💻

 So, that's me!
 Feel free to explore my repos and let's code the future together!
 - 👀  programming ...